Build an overlay checkout

 11<a href='#'>Sign up now</a>

-Next, we'll make our checkout element open an overlay checkout by making it a trigger.
+Next, we'll make our checkout element open an overlay checkout by making it a launcher.

 Paddle.Checkout.open() method